falcosecurity/charts/charts/falco/README.md

 ```

 #### Deployment
 In the scenario when Falco is used with **plugins** as data sources, then the best option is to deploy it as a k8s `deployment`. **Plugins** could be of two types, the ones that follow the **push model** or the **pull model**.
-A plugin that adopts the firs model expects to receive the data from a remote source in a given endpoint.
+A plugin that adopts the first model expects to receive the data from a remote source in a given endpoint.
 They just expose and endpoint and wait for data to be posted, for example [Kubernetes Audit Events](https://github.com/falcosecurity/plugins/tree/master/plugins/k8saudit) expects the data to be sent by the *k8s api server* when configured in such way.
 On the other hand other plugins that abide by the **pull model** retrieves the data from a given remote service.
 The following points explain why a k8s `deployment` is suitable when deploying Falco with plugins:

 * need to be reachable when ingesting logs directly from remote services;